virgo47/javasimon/minis/BorneoLang.md

 leak memory easier than thread attributes (at least I think so).
 * Objects with identity vs Values (no primitives needed).
 * Memory collocation.
+* Annotations where any parameter can be marked as default (e.g. parameter with name "name" can be default and used without explicit "name =").

 Sources:
 * Brian Goetz, [Move Deliberately and Don’t Break Anything](https://youtu.be/K__bKr5mGXY)